matrix-org/matrix-spec-proposals/proposals/3975-rel_type-for-replies.md

 event's replies.
 This would avoid conflicts with `m.thread`, however may be more confusing due to the presence of the current Relationships API.

+[MSC3051](https://github.com/matrix-org/matrix-doc/pull/3051) is another alternative to this proposal.
+Rather than add new rel_type events, MSC3051 defines a format for multiple relations per event.
+This solves conflicts between `m.thread`, `m.replaces`, and other rel_types.
+A combination of MSC3051 and MSC3975 would allow aggregation of reply events while avoiding conflicts with other rel_types.